Title

 Presidential Decree No. 722 amends the Judiciary Act to establish a Court of First Instance in newly created provinces in the Sixteenth Judicial District, ensuring effective administration of justice and stability in the region.

-The main purpose of Presidential Decree No. 722 is to amend the Judiciary Act by including newly created provinces in the Sixteenth Judicial District of the Courts of First Instance, commissioning judges therefor, and fixing their permanent stations.
+PD No. 722 is issued by the President of the Philippines “by virtue of the powers vested in me by the Constitution,” and its purpose is to amend the Judiciary Act by including newly created provinces in the Sixteenth Judicial District of the Courts of First Instance, to commission judges and fix their permanent stations for effective administration of justice.

-Thirty-six judges are commissioned for the Sixteenth Judicial District: twelve judges for Davao provinces and City, six for North Cotabato, Maguindanao, Cotabato City, and Sultan Kudarat, two for South Cotabato and General Santos City, three for Occidental Misamis and associated cities, four for Zamboanga del Norte and cities, three for Zamboanga del Sur, two for Zamboanga City, one for Basilan and Basilan City, two for Sulu, and one for Tawi-Tawi.
+Thirty-six judges are commissioned for the Sixteenth Judicial District.
+The distribution includes: 12 for Davao del Sur/Davao Oriental/Davao del Norte and Davao City (12 branches); 6 for North Cotabato, Maguindanao, Cotabato City and Sultan Kudarat (6 branches); 2 for South Cotabato/General Santos/Koronadal (2 branches); and additional numbers for Occidental Misamis, Zamboanga del Norte, Zamboanga del Sur, Zamboanga City, Basilan, Sulu, and Tawi-Tawi.

-PD No. 722 repeals or modifies all provisions of existing laws, orders, rules, and regulations that are contrary to or inconsistent with its provisions.
+It provides that all provisions of existing laws, orders, rules and regulations contrary to or inconsistent with PD No. 722 are hereby repealed or modified accordingly.

 Analyze Cases Smarter, Faster